Control protocols for harmonically confined run-and-tumble particles: Model

 We consider the dynamics of a RTP in one dimension.
 Its state is determined by its position $x$ and its orientation $\s=\pm1$.
 The particle's state evolves according to \beq \dot x(t) = - \m U'(x(t)) + v_0 \s(t) \ , \eeq being the orientation $\s(t)$ a random telegraph process with tumbling rate $\a/2$, \ie correlation time $1/\a$, and $v_0$ the particle's self-propulsion. \newAM{Furthermore, the particle is confined in space by an external potential $U(x)$ and the dynamics is overdamped with a mobility coefficient $\m$.}

 The probability density of finding a particle at $x$ with positive (negative) orientation is $P_+(x)$ ($P_-(x)$).
 It is useful to define the density $\r(x)$ and magnetization $m(x)$ as \beq \r(x) = P_+(x) + P_-(x) \ , \quad m(x) = P_+(x) - P_-(x) \ . \eeq \old{Furthermore, the particle is confined by an external potential $U(x)$ and the dynamics is overdamped with a mobility coefficient $\m$.
-In the continuous time limit $\D t\to 0$, the} \newAM{The} density and magnetization \newAM{fields} evolve with
+In the continuous time limit $\D t\to 0$, the} \newAM{The} density and magnetization \newAM{fields} evolution in the continuous time limit can be computed~\cite{Schnitzer93pre,Solon15natphys}, starting from the evolution of the probability densities $P_\pm(x,t)$